-It may be necessary or advisable to take actions (as determined by the institution) designed to minimize the chance that [the respondent] either party will either continue to harass or retaliate against the [complainant] other party and to provide [additional] support to the [complainant.
-Such actions (as determined by the institution) may also be necessary or advisable on behalf of a respondent] parties, as appropriate.
-The measures themselves must not amount to retaliation [against the complainant or the respondent] and shall not be deemed to be a sanction.
+It may be necessary or advisable to take actions (as determined by the institution) designed to minimize the chance that either party [will] may either [continue to] harass or retaliate against the other party and to provide support to the parties, as appropriate.
+The measures themselves must not amount to retaliation and shall not be deemed to be a sanction.
 Depending on the specific nature of the problem, interim measures and final remedies may include, but are not limited to: